Haneki56/DawnPiece/General/Tutorial.md

 ### <span style="color:#FF0000">Houses</span>

 You are not allowed to own a home in the pirate world.
 We have tried donation systems for individual homes, and legacy rank homes in the past however upkeep with these systems was too strenuous on staff.
 We prefer to focus our time updating the server and creating events.
 You may build homes in the faction world as you please but they may be raided so be careful about where you place your homes.

+### <span style="color:#FF0000">Storage</span>

+`Ender Chests`

+Ender chests work exactly as they would in vanilla.
+Anywhere you open one, you can access a single chests worth of shared inventory space.
+In the server, you can find these at every bank.
+Certain donation ranks can access /echest from anywhere.

+`Safes`

+Safes are custom modded blocks that act exactly like ender chests, however are double chests and have a separate inventory from ender chests.
+Certain donation ranks can access /openbank from anywhere.

+`Faction World`

+The rest of your items can be limitlessly stored in the faction world.
+Be careful as other players can steal these items if you are raided, so store your most valuable items in the items mentioned above.

+`Backpacks`

+Everyone gets a backpack at start, and have the option to one time purchase a large backpack.
+Backpacks are extremely rare and valuable, so we recommend not keeping it on your person in the faction world as keep inventory is off there.

+`Prohibited Storage`

+You may stumble across chests and other items in the pirate world where you may store your items, however storing at these locations is prohibited.
+This rule is for your sake, as we are constantly editing interiors and landscapes.
+If you decide to store somewhere in the pirate world, and the blocks are deleted, then staff is not held responsible for your loss.